azaj01/voltius/README.md

 No account required.
 Everything below is free, forever.

 - **Easy Import & Export** — No vendor lock-in.
-Import your existing setup from Termius (1-click), MobaXterm, SecureCRT, and more.
+Import your existing setup from Termius or MobaXterm in 1-click.
 Your data is always exportable as open JSON.
 - **Gist Sync** — E2EE device sync via your own private GitHub Gist.
 No central server, bring your own token.
 - **SFTP** — Easy file transfers and browsing, works for Host↔Host and Host↔Local with drag & drop support.
 - **Split Panes** — Split terminals as much as you want, broadcast inputs to all panes.